 In 2013, commercial fishermen landed more than 53.8 million pounds (24,400 metric tons) of seafood in this region with an ex-vessel value (amount paid to fishermen) of nearly $26 million.
 The top fisheries (species-gear combinations, listed in alphabetical order) in pounds landed and/or ex-vessel value that year were:

-See our regional seafood posters and the commercial fishery landings data (links below) to learn more about the fisheries of this region.
+See our regional seafood posters and the California commercial landings data (links below) to learn more about the fisheries of this region.

 The chart below shows the times when the major commercial fisheries of the Central Coast region are most active.
 Other, smaller fisheries, while also important, are not shown here.
 This chart combines all gear types that target the indicated species.
 Note that fishing activity does not necessarily start at the beginning or stop at the end of a month, and that the timing and types of fisheries may vary from year to year.
 (See state and federal commercial fishing regulations for current and specific dates.)